szczyglis-dev/py-gpt/README.md

 ## Short and long-term memory

-**PYGPT** lets you chat in continuous mode, which uses a long context for the conversation.
-It saves the entire conversation context and automatically includes it with all messages sent to the AI (prompts).
-Plus, you can go back to previous conversations at any time.
-The app saves your chat history, and you can pick up right where you left off.
+**PYGPT** features a continuous chat mode that maintains a long context of the ongoing dialogue.
+It preserves the entire conversation history and automatically appends it to each new message (prompt) you send to the AI.
+Additionally, you have the flexibility to revisit past conversations whenever you choose.
+The application keeps a record of your chat history, allowing you to resume discussions from the exact point you stopped.

 ## Handling multiple contexts

-On the left side of the screen, you'll see a list of saved contexts.
-You can add as many contexts as you want and easily switch between them.
-Whenever you need to, you can jump back to any previous conversation.
-The app automatically makes a summary (title) for each context, just like `ChatGPT` does, but you can also change it whenever you want.
+On the left side of the application interface, there is a panel that displays a list of saved conversations.
+You can save numerous contexts and switch between them with ease.
+This feature allows you to revisit and continue from any point in a previous conversation. **PYGPT** automatically generates a summary for each context, akin to the way `ChatGPT` operates and gives you the option to modify these titles itself.

 ![v2_context_list](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/9f0ab805-b887-401e-8c22-59447893d735)